galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 More H3K27me3 and less H3K4m3 on the Xi could explain a lower expression of the genes there.

 It has been also observed that the Xi adopts a distinct conformation without evident compartments or TAD.
-Cohesins, condensins and CCCTC-binding factor (CTCF) play key roles in chromosomal architectures and TAD formation, other potential cause of the repression of the expression of the genes on Xi.
+Cohesins, condensins and CCCTC-binding factor (CTCF) play key roles in chromosomal architectures and TAD formation which are other potential cause of the repression of the expression of the genes on Xi.

 The structural-maintenance-of-chromosomes hinge domain containing 1 (SMCHD1) has been found enriched on the Xi.
 It may be the potential actor in the shape of Xi and the change in gene expression there.

 [Wang et al. (2018)](https://www.cell.com/cell/fulltext/S0092-8674(18)30584-1) investigates the mechanism by which the SMCHD1 gene shapes the Xi and represses the expression of the genes on Xi in mouse.

-Their idea was to identify the differences could be observed between the Xi and activated X chromosome, on both wild-type and SMCHD1 gene knockdown samples to study the SMCHD1 effect.
+Their idea was to identify the differences between the Xi and activated X chromosome, on both wild-type and SMCHD1 gene knockdown samples to study the SMCHD1 effect.
 In different experiments, they targetted histones with H3K27me3 or H3K4me3 and CTCF using ChIP-seq experiments:

 ![ChIP-seq workflow](../../images/formation_of_super-structures_on_xi/Chromatin_immunoprecipitation_sequencing.jpg "Source: http://e.biohackers.net/ChIP-seq")

 They obtained sequences corresponding to portion of DNA linked to histones with H3K27me3, H3K4me3 or CTCF are found.
-Using this information, they could identify if there is differences in the H3K27me3, H3K4me3 and CTCF between the X (active or inactive) chromosomes and the potentially influenced genes.
+Using this information, they could identify if there are differences in the H3K27me3, H3K4me3 and CTCF between the X (active or inactive) chromosomes and the potentially influenced genes.

 In the upcoming tutorial, we will reproduce the analysis of the ChIP-seq data step by step: